ghonaime91/Landing-page-project/README.md

 1- Adding a Navigation Bar dynamically by Just Native JavaScript and DOM .
 2- Add functionality to distinguish the section in view.
-3- Add the functionality to scroll to sections.
+3- Add the functionality to scroll smoothly to sections.
 4- Add an active state to navigation items when a section is in the viewport.
 5- It was taken into account that the code is high-performance.